cnord/doc-gsm-devices/eng/nord/06-03-config-zones.md

 If for the zone type is set " Yes "in the"Siren" column, it means that the alarm in the zone of this type will be activated siren.

-**"Entrance" zone type**
+#### "Entrance" zone type

 If the type "Entrance" is specified for the zone, such a zone is processed in a special way when arming and disarming.

 When arming, the condition of the zone is ignored: the device will be armed even if the zone, configured as an entrance, is in alarm.
-Besides, the entrznce zone state is ignored until the end of the delay on the exit for all zones in partition that are armed.
+Besides, the entrance zone state is ignored until the end of the delay on the exit for all zones in partition that are armed.
 In this case, the delay on the exit for the entrance zone itself can not be set, it always has a delay on the exit equal to the greatest delay on the exit of other zones included in the partition.

-If partition, which includes a entrance zone, armed and the entrance zone becomes alarming, it first checks if the countdown of the delay on the entry for the other zone in partiotion.
+If partition, which includes a entrance zone, armed and the entrance zone becomes alarming, it first checks if the countdown of the delay on the entry for the other zone in partition.
 If there is a countdown delay on the entry, the alarm in the zone is ignored.
 If there is no delay on the entry, an "Alarm" event (**E130**) will be generated along the zone.

-**"Fire" zone type**
+#### "Fire" zone type

 When forming an alarm on zones with the "Fire" type, the device uses the "Attention"/"Fire" mechanism: it is based on the logic of repeated operation of the detector after power reset.
-The device goes into a generalized state of "Fire", which is accompanied by the inclusion of a fire siren, as well as the repetition of fire alarms.
-This state is stored in the device memory, it means when the power supply is reset or the panel is reset, the generalized state "Fire" is saved.
+The device goes into a generalised state of "Fire", which is accompanied by the inclusion of a fire siren, as well as the repetition of fire alarms.
+This state is stored in the device memory, it means when the power supply is reset or the panel is reset, the generalised state "Fire" is saved.

-**"Punic button without fixation" zone type**
+#### "Panic button without fixation" zone type

-If the type "punic button without fixation" is specified for the zone, such zone has its own interval of alarm repetition.
+If the type "panic button without fixation" is specified for the zone, such zone has its own interval of alarm repetition.

 For this type of zone, the alarm repeat interval specified for the instrument is not used.
 Instead, a value of 5 seconds is set.
 Thus, repeated pressing of the alarm button not earlier than in 5 seconds will result in transmission of one more event to the alarm monitoring software.

-**"Temperature sensor" zone type**
+#### "Temperature sensor" zone type

 If a wired temperature sensor is connected to the device, and the 1-Wire line polling mode is enabled (enabled on the [Other](#control-indication) tab), it will appear on the "Zones" tab automatically and will have a zone number in the range from 48 to 51.
 For temperature sensors, the upper and lower thresholds must be specified, upon reaching which alarms will be generated.
 The range of acceptable values for the thresholds: -55°C to 127°C. Read More [about temperatures sensors connection](#install-temp).
 In total, 4 temperature sensors can be connected to the device.

 ### The normal state of the zone

-Using the value wich is set in the "Norm" column, you can determine the *normal* state for the alarm zone:
+Using the value which is set in the "Norm" column, you can determine the *normal* state for the alarm zone:

 * if the normal state for the zone is defined as *closed*, then detectors also have *closed* contacts of their exit relay in the normal state should be used in such zone.
 In case of alarm, such detectors should *open* exit relay contacts;
 * if the normal condition for the zone is defined as *open*, then detectors which have *open* contacts of their exit relay in the normal state should be used in such zone.
 In case of alarm, these detectors must *close* the exit relay contacts.